standardconnect/xls-37d/proposal/DRAFT.md

 ### 1.1 Hashing

-The XRP Ledger uniquely defines ledgers and transactions with a hexidecimal representation.
-These hexidecimal values are produced using a namespace-biased 'SHA-512Half' hashing function, which transforms data into a SHA-512 hash and then takes the first half of the output.
+The XRP Ledger uniquely defines ledgers and transactions with a hexadecimal representation.
+These hexadecimal values are produced using a namespace-biased 'SHA-512Half' hashing function, which transforms data into a SHA-512 hash and then takes the first half of the output.

 Since these hashes are derived from the contents of the data, each hash is unique and are completely independent of ledger consensus.
-All hash values on the XRP Ledger are 64 charaters in length (32 bytes or 256 bits) and in hexidecimal format (0-9 / A-F and usually uppercase). [[1]](https://xrpl.org/basic-data-types.html#hashes)
+All hash values on the XRP Ledger are 64 characters in length (32 bytes or 256 bits) and in hexadecimal format (0-9 / A-F and usually uppercase). [[1]](https://xrpl.org/basic-data-types.html#hashes)

 > Ledger Hash: F8A87917637D476E871D22A1376D7C129DAC9E25D45AD4B67D1E75EA4418654C